prisma-labs/konn/README.md

 Steps Taken:

-1. We use Kont's dedicated provider API to create our own provider, very similar to the inline API.
+1. We use Konn's dedicated provider API to create our own provider, very similar to the inline API.
 1. We tap into lifecycle hooks.
 Note we don't commit here to whether this is before each or all tests.
-1. We consume the provider using Kont's `useBeforeAll` method.
+1. We consume the provider using Konn's `useBeforeAll` method.

 This concludes the introduction.
-There is more to Kont than this.
-For example, below are some examples of Kont's typesafety.
+There is more to Konn than this.
+For example, below are some examples of Konn's typesafety.
 Happy coding!

 ```ts
 const ctx = konn()